Unity-Technologies/ml-agents/docs/Installation-Windows.md

 Next, install `tensorflow-gpu` using `pip`.
 You'll need version 1.7.1.
-In an Anaconda Prompt with the Conda environment ml-agents activated, type in the following command to uninstall the tensorflow for cpu and install the tensorflow for gpu _(make sure you are connected to the internet)_:
+In an Anaconda Prompt with the Conda environment ml-agents activated, type in the following command to uninstall TensorFlow for cpu and install TensorFlow for gpu _(make sure you are connected to the internet)_:

 ```sh